-I was curious to see what the best, most-effective type of social media is for colleges and universities after I worked on a White Paper on the subject.
+I was curious to see what the best, most-effective type of social media is for colleges and universities for student recruitment after I worked on a White Paper on the subject.
 So I did some research, starting with comparing Snapchat and Instagram.
 And the result was a resounding …

 I’m not really sure which one is better.

-They both have their pros and cons but the consensus seems to be that they — along with other types of social media — are proving very useful in recruiting potential students and keeping them engaged before, during and after they attend.
+They both have their pros and cons for student recruitment but the consensus seems to be that they — along with other types of social media — are proving very useful in recruiting potential students and keeping them engaged before, during and after they attend.

 I don’t remember receiving my college acceptance.
 I obviously got one because I completed four years and got a bachelor’s degree from a university, but the acceptance notice itself doesn’t leave a lasting impression.
 I’m sure I was excited, but because it was a little before the Facebook era, I didn’t share it anywhere or take a picture to keep for posterity.